Skip to main content

-PII, or personally identifiable information, is any data that can be used to identify an individual.
-This includes information such as a person’s name, address, date of birth, Social Security number, driver’s license number, or any other unique identifier that can be used to distinguish one person from another.
-PII is considered sensitive information and must be protected and handled with care.
+PII, or personally identifiable information, is a category of sensitive data that can be used to identify an individual.
+This includes details like a person’s name, address, date of birth, national insurance or ID number, driver’s licence number, or any other unique identifier that distinguishes one person from another.
+PII is considered sensitive and must be handled and protected with care.

 How PII is used